DevotedMC/HiddenOre/README.md

 You can turn on or off the debug using `/hiddenore debug true` or `false`.
 Be warned, if people are digging, this will spam the console _very_ badly.

 Supports saving and loading of the tracking database, and fully adheres to /reload with no difficulties.

+As of 1.4.2, full multiple world support, via name or UUID.

 I'm probably missing some other details but that's it for now.

 ### TODO / In progress features:

-* Full multiworld support

 * Configure which tool to "use" for cave dusting.
 Default right now is Diamond Pickaxe.

 * Better documentation

+* Minecraft 1.13 support (will be 1.5.0)

 ### Feature Augment List:

+**v1.4.2** Added full multiple world support.
+Standard config is used as default for any world that does not have a specific config.
+A new section, `worlds` can be specified, each subsection is either the UUID or name of the world with a specific config.
+A single `blocks` subsection under the world identifier contains all the block configurations for that world.
+It is configured like the default, within that subsection.
+Check the configs for examples.

 **v1.4.1** Live use of new tracker shows its disk use is much increased.
-Added a configuration option to explicity disable it.
+Added a configuration option to explicitly disable it.
 Added config example of Command "drops" and some fixes.

 **v1.4.0** New exploit tracker that tracks the actual blocks broken or exposed.
 This will fully prevent the "but I already checked that block" problem.
 Heuristic tracking is, for now, still active.